florianfesti/boxes/documentation/src/apiintro.rst

 ...............

 To draw parts turtle graphic commands are used.
-The always start at hthe current origin following the X axis.
+The always start at the current origin following the X axis.
 The move the origin with them.
 The inside of the part is above the X axis and the outside below.
 Corners with an positive angle (going counter clockwise) close the part while negative angles (going clockwise) create protrusions.